Mr-Chaim/machineLearning/README.md

 10/30/2017-

 	-Right now I am working on updating to only one emiter which will change direction and angle in order to stay up.
-	-The previous version of the script is in the alpha folder, it will not be updated.
+	-The previous WORKING version of the script is in the alpha folder, it will not be updated.

 11/04/2017-